pivpn/pivpn/ISSUE_TEMPLATE.md

 <!-- PLEASE READ THIS TEMPLATE CAREFULLY BEFORE OPENING AN ISSUE! -->

+PiVPN is no longer maintained, see the README

 <!-- Hi, you are about to open a new issue, Please provide us with all the info required below, incomplete issues will decrease our effectiveness to troubleshoot your issue and increase the time we need to spend helping you out, or with your issue closed even if it is a legitimate issue.
 Please remember we do not have any super power that makes us guess exactly what your issue is without any decent details! -->

 <!-- For any output requested below, you may alternatively post it on http://pastebin.com and provide the Pastebin URL in its place -->